-Auction is triggered when a single order (either liquidation market order or regular limit order) thrown on the market would cause a price move of more than 4%.
-This means that volatile market moves that aren't caused by liquidation and smooth liquidations will almost never trigger an auction.
+Auction is triggered when a liquidation order thrown on the market would cause a significant price move.
+This means that volatile market moves that aren't caused by liquidation and smooth liquidations will never trigger an auction.

 The auction prevents uncontrolled (i.e. not caused by the underlying market) price moves that may result from liquidations, market manipulation, &.
 Furthermore, the auction serves as a circuit breaker for cascading liquidations - it gives market time to garner sufficient liquidity to absorb the shock.

-First, if the price would drop smoothly (no rapid jumps or cascading margin calls), then no auction would happen and all positions could be closed easily during continuous trading.
+First, if the price would drop smoothly (no cascading margin calls), then no auction would happen and all positions could be closed easily during continuous trading.
 The parameters of the auction triggering are tuned in such a way not to impede normal market conditions.

 Second, the exchange uses liquidations - and auction if these are very rapid - to limit the systemic losses, just as individual traders may want to jump out of their losing positions.

 For the exchange, it is better to trigger the auction in that case, in comparison to allowing the price to crash (or squeeze).
 It is preferrable to cut losses swiftly, in particular when auction enables enough volume to pick the liquidation orders, than to keep the positions open when they cannot be liquidated without systemic loss.